pietromiotto/KGEmb_AttEH/README.md

 This fork introduces several key additions to the original repository:

 * **New Dataset**: A custom Knowledge Graph that integrates patient phenotypes with molecular ontologies.
 The datasets can be found raw under `raw_data/edges_filtered.csv` and `raw_data/nodes_filtered.csv`.
 The graph was created using PheKnowLator [[12]](#ref12), described in the report, and patient data contained in the 0.1.21 v. cohort of GA4GH Phenopackets [[13]](#ref13) that represent individuals with Mendelian diseases.
 Code of graph creation can be found here [PatientKG creation](https://github.com/LuciaMellini/PatientKG).
 Additionally, the notebook `KG_v10_&_v12.ipynb` shows how the graph has been pre-processed to become a valid dataset for this framework.
-* **Hybrid Model (`AttEH`)**: A novel mixture model that combines Euclidean and Hyperbolic geometries to better represent the mixed-domain nature of the biomedical KG.
+* **Hybrid Model (`AttEH`)**: A novel mixture model that combines Euclidean and Hyperbolic distances and biases trough learned mixture gates.
 The implementation can be found in `KGEmb/models/mixture.py`.
 * **Disease-Only MRR**: A new evaluation metric that calculates the Mean Reciprocal Rank (MRR) considering only disease entities as potential candidates.
 This is implemented through a `disease_mask` found in:
     * **Model layer** (`KGEmb/models/`): Each base class (`BaseE`, `BaseC`, `BaseH`, and `AttEH`) accepts `disease_ids` and a `restrict_to_diseases` flag, and registers a boolean `disease_mask` buffer.
 During evaluation, `get_ranking()` in `KGEmb/models/base.py` uses this mask to set non-disease scores to `-1e6`, effectively restricting the ranking to disease entities only.
     * **Metrics layer** (`KGEmb/metrics/ancestorsMRR.py`): The same mask is applied when computing the ancestor-weighted MRR, ensuring consistency between standard and hierarchy-aware evaluation.